mmakowski/backpack-talk/speaker-notes.md

 * Programmers try to roll their own
 -> Exhibit 2: tagstream "functor"
 * We use data types to express signatures.
 A functor would be a function that takes an `IntegerSig a` and produces a `RationalSig a`.
-* TODO: what's wrong with this approach?
+* what's wrong with this approach?
     * awkward, must pass dictionary around
     * carrier types have to be made visible (why would anyone care about my representation of integer type in `RationalSig`)?

 -> Exhibit 3: tagsoup "functor"
 * We use type classes to describe signatures.
 A functor would be an instance of a type class with constraint representing the parameterising singature.
-* TODO: what's wrong with this approach?
+* what's wrong with this approach?
     * more difficult type inference
     * it is often recommended that type classes are used for abstractions that are governed by specific laws (e.g. algebraic constructs); StringLike does not have such laws and thus breaks expectations
     * forces programmer to constantly abstract over the string type and apply, even though most likely we are going to use the same string type in entire program